All My Friends We're Glorious

-All My Friends We're Glorious (or All My Friends We're Glorious: Death of a Bachelor Tour Live) is the fourth live album by Panic! at the Disco and their first as a solo project, fronted by Brendon Urie.
+All My Friends We're Glorious: Death of a Bachelor Tour Live (or simply All My Friends We're Glorious) is the fourth live album by Panic! at the Disco and their only live album as a solo project, fronted by Brendon Urie.
 It was released on December 15, 2017, in digital versions and as a limited edition double vinyl LP, and documents the band's 2017 Death of a Bachelor Tour concert tour following the release of their fifth album, Death of a Bachelor.

 Recorded in April 2017, at the Amway Center in Orlando, Florida, video footage from the show was uploaded to the band's YouTube channel.
 The album debuted at #185 on the Billboard 200.

 Track listing

 The album comprises 21 tracks from the tour, and the band simultaneously released live concert footage of each track.